 Paying tax on your savings and investment earnings is obviously to be avoided if at all possible.
 There are a number of investment products that produce tax-free income.

 National Savings

 Premium bonds offer a modest 'interest equivalent', but there is a chance of winning a tax-free million!
-The Premium bonds investment limit from 1 June 2015 is £50,000.
+The Premium bonds investment limit is £50,000.

 Investment bonds